East Hills, New York

 East Hills is a village in Nassau County, on the North Shore of Long Island, in New York, United States.
 It is considered part of the Greater Roslyn area, which is anchored by the Incorporated Village of Roslyn.
 The population was 7,284 at the time of the 2020 census.

-The Incorporated Village of East Hills is located primarily within the Town of North Hempstead, spare for a small section of its northeastern corner located within the Town of Oyster Bay.
+The Incorporated Village of East Hills is located primarily within the Town of North Hempstead – except for a small section of the village's northeastern corner, which is located within the Town of Oyster Bay.

 History

 Before the village

 In 1643, John Carman and Robert Fordham sailed across the Long Island Sound from Stamford, Connecticut and purchased the land that is now occupied by the Towns of Hempstead and North Hempstead from the Native Americans.
 This land included what is now East Hills.

 For a long time, much of what now is East Hills was home to a few wealthy families.
 In 1898, Clarence and Katherine Mackay settled in present-day East Hills and would eventually commission Stanford White to design their mansion, Harbor Hill.
 In 1924, the Prince of Wales, who later abdicated the throne of England to marry Mrs. Simpson, was entertained at the Mackay estate.
 Aviation pioneer Charles A. Lindbergh rested at the Mackay estate in 1927 after returning to the United States following his historic solo flight to Paris, France.